-We are heartbroken by the trauma occurring across our country in the wake of the killings of George Floyd and Breonna Taylor.
+We are heartbroken by the trauma occurring across our country in the wake of the killings of George Floyd, Breonna Taylor, and so many others.
 As a children’s museum, we want to speak to parents at this moment.

 We often help children cope with traumatic events by referencing the advice of Fred Rogers to “look for the helpers.”
 In times like this, it may be difficult to know who the helpers are.
 So, with respect to Mr Rogers, today let’s be the helpers.
 For many children in our community right now, connecting to the world around them feels scary.
 It feels frustrating and confusing.
 But it is our job as adults to help our kids navigate the scary and learn to be helpers.

 We have created a page on our website filled with free resources for families about racism, trauma, violence, and the historic context of activism.
 This is just our small piece of the puzzle.
 To the black and brown families in our community – we are here for you.
 We will help you help your children through this.

 Embrace Race was founded in early 2016 by two parents (one Black, the other multiracial Black/White) who set out to create the community and gather the resources they needed (need!) to meet the challenges they face raising children in a world where race matters.

 - 8 Tips for Talking to Your Child About Racial Injustice

 - Supporting Kids of Color in the Wake of Racialized Violence